ISDuBA/ISDuBA/docs/developer/errorhandling.md

 Regarding Network errors we inform the user in the following categories:

-  - `500`: `An error occured on the server.
-Please contact an administrator.`,

   - `400`: `The request sent from the client could not be understood.
-Please contact an administrator.`,
+Please contact an administrator.`
   - `401`: `You are unauthorized.
-Please re-login.`,
+Please re-login.`
   - `402`: `You are not allowed to do this.
 Please contact an administrator.`
+  - `500`: `An error occured on the server.
+Please contact an administrator.`
+  - `600`: `A network error occured.
+Try again later.
+If the error persists:Please contact an administrator.`

 ### Special case
   When client is unable to parse the JSON returned from the server: